AnymouseProphet/BrowserFontCollection/README.md

 needs.
 * `fantasy`
 &#160;&#160;&#160;&#160; A font used for fantasy style typesetting.
-For this I I hope to develop a new font called "AMP Bloomin Fairy" inspired by the fantasy font [Luminary](https://www.myfonts.com/fonts/canadatype/luminari/).
+For this I I hope to develop a new font called "AMP Bloomin' Fairy" inspired by the fantasy font [Luminary](https://www.myfonts.com/fonts/canadatype/luminari/).
 I have seen that font specified more than once in CSS files and it is a rather legible fantasy font.